 Gaming.
-A bill that would authorize the licensing of up to three regional resort casinos (one per region) and one slot facility (up to 1,250 slots) in the Commonwealth has been approved by the Legislature's Joint Committee on Economic Development and Emerging Technologies and the House Committee on Ways and Means, and is expected to be considered by the full House of Representatives during the week of September 12, 2011.
-The bill would establish an appointed state gaming commission to oversee the implementation of the law and the resultant gaming facilities.
+On November 22, 2011 the Governor approved legislation that would authorize the licensing of up to three regional resort casinos (one per region) and one slot facility (up to 1,250 slots) in the Commonwealth.
+The legislation would establish an appointed, independent state gaming commission to oversee the implementation of the law and the regulation of the resultant gaming facilities.
 Licensing fees collected by the commission would be applied to a variety of one-time state and local purposes, and gaming revenues received by the Commonwealth would be applied to a variety of ongoing expenses, including local aid and education, with stipulated percentages also deposited in the Stabilization Fund and applied to debt reduction.
-The bill stipulates that licensing fees, which would be set by the gaming commission, must be at least \$85 million per casino and \$25 million for the slot facility.
+The legislation stipulates that initial licensing fees, which would be set by the gaming commission, must be at least \$85 million per casino and \$25 million for the slot facility.
 Neither the sponsors of the legislation nor the Executive Office for Administration and Finance have released any cost or revenue projections.
 The Commonwealth's fiscal 2012 budget does not assume any revenue from expanded gaming.